loomnetwork/loom-sdk-documentation/docs/karma.md

 ```
 `Name` identifies a source and corresponds to the `Name` field in `KarmaSourceReward` above.
 `Count` the number of a particular source associated with the address.
-The karma a source provides to an address is `
+The karma a source provides to a user is `

 `KarmaSource.Count*KarmaSourceReward.Reward`

-The total amount of karma is the sum of the karma from each active karma source associated with the address.
+The total amount of karma is the sum of the karma from each active karma source associated with the user.
 The sources associated with a user can configured either in the genesis file or by the karma
 methods `UpdateSourcesForUser` and `DeleteSourcesForUser`.